bbjansen/lto-chain-collector/README.md

 # LTO Cache Collector
-> Stores and maintains a full cached copy of the entire LTO Network in an off-chain database for much quicker access and reading time.
+> Stores and maintains a full copy of the public LTO chain in an off-chain database cache for quicker writing and reading.

 ## Requirements
 - Node.js v8+